 Where were the volcanoes that provided the ash and silica to petrify these logs?
 Geological reconstructions of the Triassic Period show that there were volcanic mountain chains to the west and south.

 What do all the colors in the petrified wood represent?The various colors represent the trace minerals in the quartz.
 Iron and manganese account for much of the coloration, carbon also can add black, and—rarely, there is chromium that provides a true green.

 Why do some of the petrified logs look like “real wood”?
 In some cases the wood has not been completely agatized.
 The “woody” structure has been preserved and the fossilization process is called, “permineralization.”
 When a small chip is dissolved in hydrofluoric acid, a small percent of lignin is still observed with biologic staining.

 What happened to the roots, branches, bark, and cones from the trees?
 Few examples have been found physically attached to the logs, usually limited to the root base.
 There are specimens of leaves, reproduction structures, twigs and branches found as fossils in the park.
 There are also a couple of bark samples from the park.
 When a tree dies, the bark falls off quickly because it is only held on by a thin membrane called the cambium.
 Leaves, needles, and blades fall off as well.
 Roots, branches, and remaining bark are knocked off by transportation in waterways.

 Is petrified wood good for anything?
 It is used as a semi-precious gemstone in jewelry and as an ornamental stone in book ends, clocks, furniture, etc. Petrified wood is valuable scientifically as fossils from around the world.
-The petrified wood of the park also allows researchers to create a climatic reconstruction of the Triassic Period.
+Much of the petrified wood of the park preserves the original cellular structure of the wood allowing paleontologists to identify the wood type and to create climatic reconstructions for the Triassic Period.

 How heavy is petrified wood?
 About 160-200 pounds per cubic foot.